particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="gen2"}}
-On the Photon, P1, Electron, and E Series even though the parameter can be in milliseconds, the resolution is only in seconds, and the minimum sleep time is 1000 milliseconds.
+On the Photon, P1, Electron, and E-Series even though the parameter can be in milliseconds, the resolution is only in seconds, and the minimum sleep time is 1000 milliseconds.
 {{note op="end"}}

 ---